A unified quantum computing quantum Monte Carlo framework through structured state preparation: Full Configuration Interaction Quantum Monte Carlo

 \section{Full Configuration Interaction Quantum Monte Carlo}

-Full Configuration Interaction Quantum Monte Carlo (FCIQMC)~\cite{booth2009fermion,cleland2012taming} is a stochastic diffusion method designed for inferring the ground state energy of a quantum system.
-It operates by projecting the initial state dynamically onto the ground state, through a linearized version of the imaginary-time evolution, effectively filtering out spurious states from the initial ansatz.
+In its classical computational form, i.e., without quantum circuits involved, Full Configuration Interaction Quantum Monte Carlo (FCIQMC)~\cite{booth2009fermion,cleland2012taming} is defined as a stochastic diffusion technique designed for inferring the ground state energy of a quantum system.
+It works by projecting the initial state dynamically onto the ground state through the probabilistic application of the first order expansion of the imaginary-time evolution operator.
 Let us consider a time-dependent wavefunction, expanded onto a given basis:

-where $|b_k\rangle$ could denote Slater determinants in Fock space for the description of fermionic systems~\cite{giuliani2025precise}, and $c_k$ are time-dependent expansion coefficients.
+where $|b_k\rangle$ could denote Slater determinants in Fock space for the description of fermionic systems~\cite{giuliani2025precise}, and $c_k$ are the coefficients of the linear combination over the basis states, which carry the time dependency.
 The dynamics of this wavefunction will be modeled via the imaginary-time Schr\"odinger equation~\cite{GOLDBERG1967}:

 where $\mathcal{E}\,\mathbb{I}$ is an effective shift of the energy that guarantees the normalization, lost by the lack of unitarity \cite{Vigor2015}.
 The real coefficient $\mathcal{E}$, can be dynamically updated, as we shall see in the following, thus serving as a form of bias control in the stochastic evolution.
 It is worth noting here, for the relevance of the matter in the case of thermal averages, that the equation above defines a non-unitary thermalization process.
 This is better described by the operator $U=e^{-\tau H}$: this operator prepares a thermal state from the Gibbs ensemble with inverse temperature $\tau$.
 Hence, at large imaginary time, the system is forced to converge to the ground state.
 In this sense, the FCIQMC can be interpreted as a first order expansion of the imaginary time evolution operator, effectively realized via random sampling in a imaginary time step $\Delta \tau$.